Beinsezii/linch/README.md

 You may export `WINIT_UNIX_BACKEND=x11` to force Linch to run in X11 mode.
 ## Goals for 1.0
-  * Improved desktop application support
+  * Finalize desktop application support
-    * Icons
     * Descriptions?
     * Actions?
   * Possible dmenu mode